linnarsson-lab/loompy/README.md

 Mathematica, Python, R, and Julia. `.loom` files are accessible from any language that supports HDF5.

+Loom, loompy, and the loom-viewer, are being developed by members of the [Linnarsson Lab](http://linnarssonlab.org).

 ## Installation

-Alternatively, you can install the latest version from source (don't forget the dot on the second line!):
+Run this in your terminal (don't forget the dot on the second line!):

     git clone https://github.com/linnarsson-lab/loompy.git
     pip install -e .

+Alternatively, e.g. if you don't have git, download the repository manually and unpack it to a folder, then run the `pip install -e .` command.

 If you just want to work with loom files within Python code, you should be all set!
 We also made a web-app to make it easier to browse the data, which you can install for local viewing, or set up for sharing loom files from your own website.
 See the [`loom-viewer`](https://github.com/linnarsson-lab/loom-viewer/) repository for more information.